Clubs and Organizations

 Best Buddies fosters one-to-one friendships between high school students with and without intellectual and developmental disabilities (IDD).
 The club offers social mentoring while improving the quality of life and level of inclusion for a population that is often isolated and excluded through their participation.
 From this club, people with IDD form meaningful connections with their peers, gain self-confidence and self-esteem, and share interests, experiences and activities that many other individuals enjoy.

-ELDERLY CARE CLUB
+CARE PACKAGE CLUB

-Moderator: Mrs. Boniface (dboniface@bishopoconnell,org)
+Moderator: Mrs. Katin (mkatin@bishopoconnell.org)

-Moderator: Mrs. Martin (kmartin@bishopoconnell.org
+Moderator: Mrs. Ingersoll (jingersoll@bishopoconnell.org)

 This club strives to bring awareness and educate the community about autoimmune diseases and serve to help those suffering in the wider community.